Jason Huang: Education

 Huang graduated from Amherst College, and received his medical degree from Johns Hopkins University School of Medicine.
 Following that, he finished neurosurgery residency training at University of Pennsylvania.
 During his residency training, he also completed his Neurotrauma & Critical Care and Complex Spine fellowships at University of Pennsylvania.

 Professional career

 In 2006, Huang joined Strong Memorial Hospital and Highland Hospital in Rochester, NY as an attending neurosurgeon.
 During this time, he was deployed to Balad Theater Hospital in Iraq in 2008 in support of Operation Iraqi Freedom.

-In 2012, he received an Army Commendation Medal and was honorably discharged at the rank of lieutenant colonel.
+Huang received the Army Commendation Medal in 2012 and was honorably discharged from the United States Army Reserve with the rank of lieutenant colonel.

-In 2014, Huang joined the faculty at Baylor Scott & White Health to become the director of the neuroscience institute and chairman of the neurosurgery department.
-He was appointed Professor of Surgery at Texas A&M University College of Medicine.
-He also successfully built up an ACGME-accredited residency training program, for which he serves as the program director.
+In 2014, he joined Baylor Scott & White Health as director of the Neuroscience Institute and chairman of the Department of Neurosurgery, and was appointed professor of surgery at the Texas A&M University College of Medicine.
+At Baylor Scott & White, he established an ACGME-accredited neurosurgery residency program, for which he continues to serve as program director.

+Huang was elected president of the Texas Association of Neurological Surgeons for 2020 and served in that role through 2021.
+He became a tenured professor of neurosurgery at Baylor College of Medicine in 2022.